 Aaron Saidman is the President of Industrial Media, as well as the Co-Founder & President of The Intellectual Property Corporation (IPC).
-As President of Industrial Media, Saidman oversees the independent production companies which form the Industrial Media group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B17 Entertainment, IPC, Momentum Content, and Fairhaven Films.
+As President of Industrial Media, Saidman oversees the independent production companies which form the Industrial Media group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B17 Entertainment, and IPC.
 In this capacity, Saidman is also an executive producer of AMERICAN IDOL and SO YOU THINK YOU CAN DANCE.
 As President of IPC, Saidman oversees the company’s diverse slate of shows and documentary features across broadcast, cable, and the major streaming platforms.

 At IPC, Saidman has created and/or produced a number of successful and award-winning shows, including LEAH REMINI: SCIENTOLOGY AND THE AFTERMATH, ACTIVE SHOOTER: AMERICA UNDER FIRE, MIND FIELD, FREE MEEK, KIDS BEHIND BARS: LIFE OR PAROLE, and LIVING UNDOCUMENTED, which he also co-directed.
 In addition to these programs, Saidman produced the documentary features THE SEVEN FIVE, OPERATION ODESSA, and the forthcoming THIS IS PARIS.